overturetool/overturetool.github.io/_netmeetings/Net-Meeting-105.md

 A small change was made to VDMJ 4 (and ported to Overture) that can give a noticable interpreter performance improvement in specifications that internally throw a lot of exceptions.
 This occurs naturally in specs with complex union types or which perform a lot of complex pattern matching.
 The saving is to avoid building a Java native stack trace to attach to these exceptions, which is not needed because they are always caught and handled.

+#### Overture

+As part of implementing the performance improvement described above, Overture has been updated to use AstCreator version 1.6.10.
+In addition, Casper Thule has started working on updating the VDM-to-Isabelle/HOL translation to support the newest Isabelle VDM medding.

+#### VDM2C

+Curently we're working on implementing a VDM2C garbage collector.
+Hopefully, we'll have a prototype version available quite soon.

 ##  Release Planning

 Next Overture release is due March 6, 2017.